DanielCs1988/mercury-ng-front/README.md

 1. Heroku puts the servers to sleep after being idle for an hour, so you will most likely have to wait a couple of seconds for them to wake up.
 Refreshing the page may be needed.
 The social feed and chat API-s, as well as the Prisma will start to wake up immediately, but the events and news servers only do so when you click on the relevant links.
-2. One other thing Heroku does is to run out of memory with the Prisma API, sadly there is nothing I can do about that, restarting it manually solves the problem though.
-I am migrating everything to Azure or AWS soon.
-Please contact me before checking it out and I can make sure it will work as intended. :-)
-3. You will see a blank page initially, because the feeds are only visible to friends.
+2. You will see a blank page initially, because the feeds are only visible to friends.
 Feel free to tag me, I will accept it ASAP, then you will have access to my feed.
-4. The page is using google authentication and is only asking for your basic profile info.
+3. The page is using google authentication and is only asking for your basic profile info.
 I respect your privacy.
 4. By the way, here is the [link](https://mercury-nexus.herokuapp.com/).